What you need to know about computer exploits

 - Audit your updates after the fact.
 Patches are supposed to fix software, but sometimes patches end up breaking things.
 It’s worth following up and ensuring the patches you pushed out to your network didn’t make things worse and uninstall as necessary.

 - Get rid of abandonware.
 Sometimes it’s hard to get rid of old software that’s past its expiration date—especially at a large business where the purchasing cycle moves with the urgency of a sloth, but discontinued software is truly the worst-case scenario for any network or system administrator.
 Cybercriminals actively seek out systems running outdated and obsolete software, so replace it as soon as possible.

 - Of course, good endpoint security software is an essential part of any exploit protection program.
 Consider Malwarebytes.
-With Malwarebytes Endpoint Protection, Malwarebytes Endpoint Security, and Malwarebytes Endpoint Protection and Response, we have a solution for all your business security needs.
+With Malwarebytes Endpoint Protection and Malwarebytes Endpoint Detection and Response, we have a solution for all your business security needs.